ipeirotis/urlannotator/docs/components.rst

 TagasaurisJobMonitor
 --------------------

-This component will be responsible for checking whether given job has finished on Tagasauris makes proper event on such situation.
+This component will be responsible for checking Tagasauris whether:

-Also publishes events when new results arrive from Tagasauris.
+- given job has finished
+- some job results "arrived"

+and makes proper event on such situations.

 TrainingSamplesCollector